Trove Of Fossils Discovered In Mokelumne River Watershed Near Valley Springs

 Officials are also working on an official geochronology study to date the terrain more precisely.

 “This new find is highly significant for both the sheer volume and diversity of the fossils,” said Dr. Russell Shapiro, Professor of the CSU Chico Department of Geological and Environmental Sciences and a lead scientist on this discovery.
 “This was a profound juncture in time when land animals evolved as forestland shifted to grassland.
-The partnership with EBMUD allows our students – the next generation of field scientists – an invaluable, first-hand experience from the discovery site to the preparation and the protection of these amazing fossils.”MORE NEWS: Growing Grass Fire Burns 500+ Acres In Rural Yolo County
+The partnership with EBMUD allows our students – the next generation of field scientists – an invaluable, first-hand experience from the discovery site to the preparation and the protection of these amazing fossils.”MORE NEWS: Amir Moore, 20, Identified As Person Who Died After Being Shot While Driving On Highway 50

 Experts say there aren’t too many fossil deposits found in California, so this find is significant.
 But if you’re hoping to check it out in person, you won’t have much luck.
 The public is not allowed at the dig site.